This Peruvian city is colorful, easy to explore on foot, and has a bit of a European feel — we're in love!

 Rafting, Hot Springs + More

 Along with great hiking in the canyon, this area is ripe with so much to do.
-You could spend one day of your trip in the city and the next out enjoying hot springs and thermal baths, rafting the river, or walk through the "White City" filled with incredibly detailed stone carvings.
+You could spend one day of your trip in the city and the next out enjoying hot springs and thermal baths, rafting the river, or walking through the "White City" filled with incredibly detailed stone carvings.

 Find all kinds of surrounding Arequipa tours here.